HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/manage_users_groups_liberty.md

 - Write operations such as creating, updating, and deleting users and groups are currently not supported in DX Compose.
 - You cannot assign attribute definitions to a user or group in a basic user registry.
-- Nested group search is not supported.

 More complex or less common scenarios that are supported in the WebSphere Application Server (WAS) have not been thoroughly tested with DX Compose and are not supported at this time.
 These include the following:

 - Lookaside database
 - Application groups
-- Transient users